learnbymakingwales/learnbymakingwales.github.io/en/reading-list/index.md

 ## Teams

-* [the human side of delivery](https://consultantmicro.medium.com/the-human-side-of-delivery-in-a-remote-world-f7050391494f) - a list of ways to develop team empathy.
+* [The human side of delivery](https://consultantmicro.medium.com/the-human-side-of-delivery-in-a-remote-world-f7050391494f) - a list of ways to develop team empathy.
+{: .app-list--plain}

 ## Git, GitHub and Markdown